lalimi/Telegram-Similar-Channel-Parser/README.md

 The bot supports `/start` and `/help` for instructions.
 Use `/parse <channel>` to begin parsing.
 The bot will show a short "collecting" message, delete it when done, and then send you the results.
+It also echoes any text you send and logs the received message.
 Log messages are printed to the console so you can follow the process.

 Enjoy.